Managing Users & Licenses

 You can also decide which users are also DayBack admins (you can have more than one) and which users have read-only access.

-In FileMaker, you can setup DayBack to that you don't need to invite each user FileMaker will create a new user record for each FileMaker user who visits the calendar, until you exceed the number of users in your subscription.
+In FileMaker, you can setup DayBack so that you don't need to invite each user.
+With this enabled, FileMaker will create a new user record for each FileMaker user who visits the calendar, until you exceed the number of users in your subscription.
 Learn how to set that up here: creating and signing-in users automatically in FileMaker.

 When you invite a new user to your group DayBack will send them a short email letting them they've been invited and telling them the name of your group.
 The email also contains instructions for logging in using their email address and a new password created for them by DayBack.
 Once they log in they'll be able to change this password on their own Admin / Settings screen.